moorepants/learn-multibody-dynamics/sympy.rst

    sm.pprint(expr3)

-Lastly, the following lines show how SymPy expressions can be represented as LaTeX code.
+Lastly, the following lines show how SymPy expressions can be represented as LaTeX code using :external:py:func:`sympy.printing.latex.latex`.
 The double backslashes are present because double backslashes represent the escape character in Python strings.

 .. jupyter-execute::